Sunday, August 25, 2019

 Roger Staubach got the Cowboys into 5 Super Bowls, winning 2, but retired after the 1979 season, after suffering 2 concussions that season.
 "Captain Comeback" was 37, and still seemed to be at the top of his game.
 But it must have been the right thing to do, as he is now 77, and shows no sign of brain trauma.
 (Although his U.S. Navy service, following his Naval Academy graduation, did cost him 4 pro seasons, which may have helped his health, even as it hurt his career statistics.)

-Troy Aikman quarterbacked the Cowboys to 3 Super Bowl wins in the 1990s, but retired after the 2000 season, only 34, concerned over concussions and a back injury.
+Troy Aikman quarterbacked the Cowboys to 3 Super Bowl wins in the 1990s, but he retired after the 2000 season, only 34, concerned over concussions and a back injury.
 He's now 52, and one of the best TV football analysts, and no one questions his brain.

 Some guys are smarter than others, and some are just luckier.
 Jack Kemp may have been both: He turned a nearly Hall of Fame career as quarterback of the 1960s Buffalo Bills, retiring at age 34, into 9 terms in Congress, 1 as U.S. Secretary of Housing & Urban Development, and the 1996 Republican nomination for Vice President.